robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="A handmade organ" src="/uploads/essays/on-newsletters/28-organ.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>Also now because of newsletters, I look back on writing for the web as this clunky, annoying process in comparison; the machine sure is beautiful but it requires so much damn work to get singing.</p>
+      <p>These are the main problems today but now, because of newsletters, I look back on writing for the web as this clunky, annoying process in comparison.
+The machine sure is beautiful but it requires so much damn work to get singing.</p>
     </div>
   </div>